 Whether you looking for some cheap cocktails Budapest or the best pubs in Budapest, we’ve picked some of the best Budapest bars to whet your whistle while in Hungary’s capital.
 Depending on what you’re looking for, we have highlighted our picks for the best bars in Budapest Hungary.
 Each section below includes a selection of our picks for the best Budapest bars and pubs.

-While the city doesn’t have a massive pub scene (beyond ruin pubs), there are a few pubs in Budapest Hungary if you know where to look.
+Budapest doesn’t have a massive pub scene beyond ruin pubs.
+However, there are a few pubs in Budapest Hungary if you know where to look.
 We’ve listed a few good options below:

-Cozy and always busy, it’s best to make a reservation if you plan to be there on a Thursday to Sunday evening, as this place fills up fast.
-Serving a small menu with both Hungarian and typical pub food fare, and a wide range of drinks, this place is perfect for a casual dinner or long visit over drinks.
+Cozy and always busy, it’s best to make a reservation here.
+If you plan to go on a Thursday to Sunday evening, this place fills up especially fast.
+Serving a small menu of both Hungarian and pub food, and a wide range of drinks, Kiado Kocsma is perfect for a casual dinner or long visit with friends.

-With a prime location along the strip of restaurants at the lovely Liszt Ferenc tér, Beckett’s is probably the best Irish pub in Budapest.
-Good spot for pub grub and a pint, and when the weather is nice the outdoor tables offer great seating along the pedestrianized Liszt Ferenc tér.
+With a prime location Liszt Ferenc ter, Beckett’s is the best Irish pub in Budapest.
+A good spot for pub grub and a pint, when the weather is nice the outdoor tables offer great seating along the pedestrianized square.

-Just around the corner from Kiadó Kocsma, The Caledonia is a Scottish pub that’s usually filled with both expats and locals.
-If you want to catch a football (soccer) or rugby match, there’s a good chance you’ll be able to find it playing at The Caledonia.
+Just around the corner from Kiado Kocsma, The Caledonia is a Scottish pub filled with expats and locals.
+If you want to catch a football (soccer) or rugby match, there’s a good chance you’ll find it playing at The Caledonia.

 Budapest Wine Bars

 Because of all this, Budapest has a great selection of wine bars, ranging from super fancy to cozy and casual.
-If you’re interested in exploring Hungarian wine, we’ve listed a few tried and tested favorite wine bars below to get you started:
+If you’re interested in trying Hungarian wine, we’ve listed a few wine bars below to visit:

-Divino (Multiple locations; we recommend the one across from the Basilica at Szent István tér 3)
+Divino (Divino has multiple locations.
+We recommend the one across from the Basilica at Szent Istvan ter 3)

 DOBLO (Dob u.
 20)

 Doblo has a cozy and eclectic atmosphere in the heart of Budapest’s drinking district (the 7th).
-Many evenings, they have live acoustic music to enjoy with your glass, and there’s an option to buy by the glass, or get a tasting package that will expose you to the tastes of Hungary’s different wine regions.
+They often have live acoustic music to enjoy with your wine.
+You can taste “by the glass,” or get a tasting package that will expose you to Hungary’s different wine regions.

-The fanciest of those listed here, a trip to St. Andrea is also pricer than the other options, made up for by the fact that it has great ambiance and nice views from both the open air terrace (in nice weather) and the glass-enclosed bar (in all weather).
+St. Andrea is the fanciest wine bar on this list, and it’s also pricer than the other options.
+However, it has great ambiance and nice views from the open air terrace and glass-enclosed bar.

-A cozy and colorful spot within the nightlife district, Kadarka has helpful staff willing to make suggestions and fairly reasonable prices, with a 0.7 dl glass of red ranging from 650 ft to 1590 ft (approx. €2,10 to €5,00).
+Kadarka is a cozy and colorful spot within the nightlife district.
+Helpful staff are willing to make suggestions, and the bar has fairly reasonable prices.
+A 0.7 dl glass of red ranges from 650 ft to 1590 ft (approx. €2,10 to €5,00).

 Nice Bars in Budapest

 If you want a bit of a posh night out, the city is full of gorgeous cocktail bars to check out.
-Budapest has many upscale and relatively fancy spots in the city center, many of which have lovely ambiance, and are some of the best places to drink in Budapest (as long as you’re not on a budget).
+Budapest has many upscale and relatively fancy bars in the city center.
+Many of them have lovely ambiance, and are some of the best places to drink in Budapest (as long as you’re not on a budget).

-A cocktail bar in the heart of the nightlife district, it’s easy enough to walk by this place without noticing anything as it’s discreetly tucked away in a small cellar location along Síp u.
+A cocktail bar in the heart of the nightlife district, it’s easy to miss this place because it’s discreetly located in a cellar.
 Bartenders here are friendly, knowledgeable, and stylish, evoking a hipster-meets-prohibition-America aesthetic.
-Of course, there’s a fantastic cocktail list to choose from, plus some beer and wine.
+Of course, there’s a fantastic cocktail list to choose from too, plus some beer and wine.
 If having a drink isn’t enough for you, Hotsy Totsy is also a barbershop.

 Her Majesty the Rabbit (Secret Location)

-A secret speakeasy and piano bar, a trip to the Rabbit isn’t something to leave until the last minute.
-Indeed, non-members need to get a black card to visit Her Majesty the Rabbit for the first time, which you can do by applying online, or lucking out and being given one at another bar in town (we got one given to us at either Hotsy Totsy or DOBLO – we can’t remember exactly).
-They also have a strict no-photo policy once you’re in.
+A secret speakeasy and piano bar, a trip to The Rabbit isn’t something to leave until the last minute.
+That’s because non-members need to get a special black card to visit Her Majesty the Rabbit for the first time.
+You can apply online, or hope for the best at another bar in town.
+We were given one at either Hotsy Totsy or DOBLO – we can’t remember exactly.
+They have a strict no-photo policy once you’re in.

-Serving up more than 500 types and brands of spirits, you’re sure to taste what your heart (and mouth) desires at Good Spirit Bar.
-Born out of a family-run online whiskey shop, this place as an upscale-yet-relaxed feel to it and a nice bar menu to enjoy while you sample the cocktails.
+Offering more than 500 types and brands of spirits, you’re sure to find something you like at Good Spirit Bar.
+This bar was born out of a family-run online whiskey shop, and has an upscale-yet-relaxed feel to it.
+In addition to the cocktails, there’s a nice bar menu to enjoy.

-Located on the rooftop of the 5-star Aria Hotel, the High Note is the perfect spot to watch the sunset over Pest on a warm evening, fancy drink in hand.
-The best part of High Note has to be the view of St. Stephen’s Basilica – it’s so close, it almost feels like you can reach out and touch the cupola!
+Located on the rooftop of the 5-star Aria Hotel, the High Note is the perfect spot to watch the sunset over Pest.
+The best part of High Note is the view of St. Stephen’s Basilica.
+It’s so close, it almost feels like you can reach out and touch the cupola!

 Where to Drink in Budapest: Where to Find Great Craft Beer in Budapest

-In the last couple of years, craft beer has exploded in popularity in Budapest, and it’s now possible to take your pick from an array of fantastic brew pubs and places specializing in local craft beer.
+In the last couple of years, craft beer has exploded in popularity in Budapest.
+Because of this, it’s now possible to take your pick from an array of fantastic brew pubs, and try a range of local beer.

 Budapest Craft Beer Scene

-While the city doesn’t have a massive pub scene (beyond ruin pubs), there are a few pubs in Budapest Hungary if you know where to look.
+Budapest doesn’t have a massive pub scene beyond ruin pubs.
+However, if you know where to look there are a few pubs in Budapest Hungary worth checking out.
 We’ve listed a few good options below:

-A personal favorite, this pub has been around for awhile, but just recently moved into a new, larger and upgraded location on Rákóczi út.
-They have over 30 beers on tap, both locally-made and those from small European breweries from across the continent.
+Neked Csak is one of our personal favorites.
+This pub has been around for awhile, but it recently moved into a new, larger and upgraded location on Rakoczi ut.
+They offer more than 30 beers on tap.
+Because their selection is so wide, they’re able to offer both Hungarian and European craft beers.

 Beer Brothers (Kossuth Lajos utca 20)

-A newcomer opened by (as the name suggests) 2 brothers, Beer Brothers has 12 rotating taps rotating weekly and a menu of burgers and goulash.
+Beer Brothers is a newcomer in Budapest.
+Two brothers opened this pub, as you may have guessed from the name!
+Beer Brothers has 12 taps that rotate weekly and a menu of burgers and goulash.

-Admittedly not winning on ambiance, Beer Point nonetheless has a great selection of beer, with 16 rotating taps, as well as bottled options and pub grub-style food.
+Although Beer Point doesn’t have a lot of ambiance, they nonetheless has a great selection of beer.
+Offering 16 rotating taps, as well as bottled options and pub grub-style food, it’s a solid option.
 I prefer going here in summer, when they open up the floor to ceiling windows, and it has a “bring the outdoors in” feel to it.

-Jonas is best when the weather is nice enough to sit outside, as they have a great terrace right on the Danube, across the river from the Gellert Hotel.
-Located at the south end of the Whale Building (Balna, in Hungarian), Jonas has 8 taps.
+Jonas is best when the weather is nice, because they have a great terrace right on the Danube!
+Located at the south end of the Whale Building, (Balna, in Hungarian), Jonas has 8 taps.

 EXPLORE MORE OF THE BEST OF BUDAPEST: